MuhamadBinImran/Housing-Society-Management-System/README.md

 This is a full-stack web application designed to manage housing society operations efficiently.
 It is built using:

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js with Express

-The system allows users to log in, sign up, reset passwords, and view available houses.
+The system allows users to:
+- Log in
+- Sign up
+- Reset passwords
+- View available houses

 ---

 ## ✨ Features

-- 🔐 **User Authentication**
+### 🔐 User Authentication
 - Sign Up
 - Login
 - Password Reset

-- 🏘️ **Housing Listings**
+### 🏘️ Housing Listings
 - Display of available houses

-- 📱 **Responsive Design**
+### 📱 Responsive Design
 - Mobile-friendly and accessible UI

-- 🌐 **Basic Routing**
+### 🌐 Basic Routing
 - Handled via Node.js and Express

 ---